decker67/addressbook/README.md

 Simple nodejs example.

-setup with
+- setup with:
    npm install
-run tests with
+- run tests with:
    npm test
-and run server  with
+- and run server with:
    npm start